+385 98 9205 935 iscmentoring.eu@gmail.com

 By age of 18, I have already read quite a few popular psychology and self-help books, and was convinced that “any aggression is a cry for help” and that if I’m nice to others, others will be nice to me, sooner or later.
 I had a lot to learn.

 So there I was, joyful about my new-found freedom and eager to start new friendships and perhaps get a part-time job.
-Internet was still a few years in the future, there were no forums or social networks to give me some idea of what to expect.
+Internet was still very young, there were no forums or social networks to give me some idea of what to expect.
 I wanted to give the whole world a chance.
 Whoever approached me in the streets or in a city park (reading, of course) I would give them a chance.
 (After all, all the stray encounters in books are followed by interesting developments!)
 If they would act a bit weird, I would give an internal shrug and think “I guess they have some reason for it.”
 Well, they did, but not in the way I imagined.

 I couldn’t really imagine people seeing me as an object rather than a person.
 In the small community I grew up in, most people either knew me, or vaguely expected I might be either related to or at least friendly to somebody they knew.
 With the anonymity of a big city, some people unleash their inner beast.
 Welcome to the world of sexual predators.